Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

 we can only expect a weaker estimate \ALI{ \co{ \pr_t P_k v } &\leq C ( 2^{(1 - 2 \a) k } \| v \|^2_{C_t{\dot C}_x^\a} + 2^{(1 - \a)k} \co{ v } \| v \|_{C_t{\dot C}_x^\a} ) \\ \co{ \pr_t P_k v } &\leq C_{\T^n} 2^{(1 - \a)k} \| v \|^2_{C_tC_x^\a} } for the (stationary) time derivative $\pr_t P_k v$ of a Littlewood-Paley piece (which obviously fails to be Galilean invariant).
 One can therefore interpret \eqref{bd:matDvOfLpPiece} and its proof (along with many other bounds in the present paper) as a demonstration that the fine scale features of an ideal incompressible flow must move along the coarse scale flow.

 The idea that the high frequency oscillations of the velocity field should move along the coarse scale average flow has played an important role in other parts of the analysis of fluids and the Euler equations.
 This idea can be viewed as a more precise version of the classical Taylor hypothesis of frozen turbulence, which asserts that microstructures in turbulent fluids are convected along the large-scale average velocity of the fluid.
-The Taylor hypothesis is a key assumption in many experimental measurements of turbulent flows and has also played a role in the applied literature, where the assumption of ``convected fluid microstructure'' forms the basic hypothesis underlying multiscale analysis approaches to modelling fluid turbulence.
+Besides serving as a key assumption in many experimental measurements of turbulent flows, the Taylor hypothesis has also played a role in the applied literature, where the assumption of ``convected fluid microstructure'' forms the basic hypothesis underlying multiscale analysis approaches to modelling fluid turbulence.
 We refer to \cite{holm2005lans, holmTronci} and the references therein for more on these topics.
-The transport of high frequency waves by a low frequency velocity field has also been a key idea in the construction of energy-dissipating Euler flows used in the recent progress towards Onsager's conjecture \cite{isett}, \cite{deLSzeBuck}.
+The transport of high frequency waves by a low frequency velocity field has also been a key idea in the construction of energy-dissipating Euler flows used in progress towards Onsager's conjecture \cite{isett, deLSzeBuck} and turned out to play a key role in the resolution of the conjecture \cite{isettOnsag}.